massaillon/Rock-Paper-Scissors/README.md

         4 - Run "npx hint ." to run the HTML linter for a check 5 - Fix validation errors

-    * Setup for CSS-checker called stylelint
+      * Setup for CSS-Checker Called Stylelint

         1 - run  "npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x"

-        2 - Copy ".stylelintrc.json to the root directory of your project."
-        3 - Do not make any changes in config files
+        2 - Copy ".stylelintrc.json to the root directory of your project" 3 - Do not make any changes in config files
-        4 - Run "npx stylelint "**/*.{css,scss}"  to run the CSS linter for a check 5 - Fix validation errors.
+        4 - Run "npx stylelint "**/*.{css,scss}" to run the HTML linter for a check 5 - Fix validation errors

     * Setup for JavaScript-checker called ESlint